 We want to help you do this the best we can.

-If you are in this situation, the only thing you really need before starting PrEP is the fourth generation HIV antibody antigen test, again repeated in 4 weeks.
+If you are in this situation, the only thing you really need before starting PrEP is an HIV antibody antigen test at your local sexual health clinic, again repeated in 4 weeks.
 Most people should be able to access this at the very least.

 And again a full STI screen every 3 months is recommended – even if you don’t have any symptoms.